McRae, Mathews help Wizards surprise Heat

 Jordan McRae scored 29 points and Garrison Mathews added 28 points to help the host Washington Wizards cool off the Miami Heat with a 123-105 victory on Monday night.
 Ian Mahinmi added a career-high 25 points -- including 2 of 3 on 3-pointers -- for the Wizards.

 Jimmy Butler led the Heat with 27 points, and Bam Adebayo added 14 points and a game-high 14 rebounds.
-The defeat snapped Miami's five-game winning streak, which had been the league's longest.
+The defeat snapped Miami's five-game winning streak, which was the longest active streak in the league entering Monday.
 The Wizards, who entered the game having lost nine of 11 games, took control in the second quarter when Mathews had 20 points.

 Washington overcame the absences of seven injured players, including two-time All-Star shooting guard Bradley Beal (sore right knee), who leads the team in scoring (27.8 points) and assists (6.7).
 Beal had played 194 consecutive games before missing the past two contests.
 The Wizards also played without five-time All-Star point guard John Wall (foot), their top 3-point shooter Davis Bertans (quad), starting center Thomas Bryant (foot), rookie first-round pick Rui Hachimura (groin), shooting guard C.J.
 Miles (wrist) and center Moritz Wagner (ankle).